TiagoSilvaPereira/flat-admin-v3-for-laravel/README.md

 # flat-admin-v3-for-laravel
-Flat Admin v.3 theme adaptation for Laravel Framework
+Flat Admin v.3 theme adaptation for *Laravel Framework 5.3*

 ## How to use it